 Yes, as long as the theme supports adding a plain <script> tag to the head.
 If your theme is restrictive (a rare Astra, GeneratePress, or Kadence variant), use the Insert Headers and Footers plugin.

 Aihio uses the async attribute, so the script doesn’t block the initial page load.
 The chatbot loads in the background after the page’s main content is ready.
-Google PageSpeed scores typically drop 0–3 points.
+Test your own page before and after launch, especially if the site already has several third-party scripts.

 Yes.
 Scope the code’s visibility with a plugin like Widget Logic or Conditional CSS.
 The most common use case: show the chatbot only on the home page and the contact page.